intersystems-ib/workshop-smart-data-fabric/README.md

 Finally, try your service using **Postman**.
 Import the [workshop-iris-datalake.postman_collection.json](workshop-iris-datalake.postman_collection.json) included in the repository and try the different requests:

 <img src="img/rest-postman.gif" witdth="1024"/>

+## Embedded Python
+Embedded Python allows you to use Python to program InterSystems IRIS applications.
+You can even mix ObjectScript methods and Python methods and refer to objects created in either language!
+And of course you could use any Python libraries on your implementation.
+Check the documentation section [Using Embedded Python](https://docs.intersystems.com/irisforhealth20222/csp/docbook/DocBook.UI.Page.cls?KEY=AEPYTHON) to have a full view on this topic.

+We are going to use Embedded Python to implement in our REST service an operation that will return an Excel file with the observations for an specific patient.
+We will take advantage of [openpyxl](https://openpyxl.readthedocs.io/en/stable/) Python library to create Excel files:
+* REST service will handle `/patient/:id/observations/xls` requests to return an Excel file.
+* [datalake.connectors.api.DataEndpoint](src/datalake/connectors/api/DataEndpoint.cls):`GetPatientObservationsExcel` method will run a SQL query, create a result set and convert it to Excel.
+* Actual resultset to Excel conversion will be run in [datalake.Utils](src/datalake/Utils.cls):`ResultSetToXls` which is an Embedded Python classmethod that takes advantage of openpyxl](https://openpyxl.readthedocs.io/en/stable/) library.

+You can test it accessing to http://localhost:52773/datalake/api/patient/2/observations/xls in your browser.